succinctlabs/sp1/book/writing-programs/setup.md

 sp1_zkvm::entrypoint!(main);
 ```

-These two lines of code wrap your main function with some additional logic to ensure that your program executes correctly.
+These two lines of code wrap your main function with some additional logic to ensure that your program compiles correctly with the RISCV target.

 #### Build